 Lyudmila Mikhailivna Pavlichenko was the most successful woman sniper of World War Two.
 She was born in Bila Tserkva in the Ukraine, July 12th, 1916.

-When Nazi Germany invaded Russia during Operation Barbarossa in 1941 the twenty-four year old Pavlichenko was studying history at the Kiev University, she was one of the first volunteers at the recruiting office and she requested service in the infantry.
+When Nazi Germany invaded Russia during Operation Barbarossa in 1941 the 24 year old Pavlichenko was studying history at the Kiev University.
+She was one of the first volunteers at the recruiting office and she requested service in the infantry.

 Pavlichenko then produced her marksman certificate along with the coveted Voroshilov Sharpshooter badge that she was awarded during regional rifle matches and with a submissive sigh the recruiter accepted her into the Red Army.

-Pavlichenko actually became one of two thousand female snipers in the Red Army, as Russia utilized women in warfare with almost the same manner as they did men, this is something that never happened in the west and is unfamiliar to westerners.
+Pavlichenko actually became one of 2,000 female snipers in the Red Army, as Russia utilized women in warfare with almost the same manner as they did men, this is something that never happened in the west and is unfamiliar to westerners.

-Sadly, out of the two thousand female snipers used by the Red Army in World War Two, only about five hundred actually survived the war, the rest were killed during active duty in the fields of warfare.
+Sadly, out of the 2,000 female snipers used by the Red Army in World War Two, only about 500 actually survived the war, the rest were killed during active duty in the fields of warfare.

 Below is an old photo from World War Two, it depicts a dead female Russian sniper with her Mosin-Nagant rifle lying by her side.
 She was shot in the face by an exploding bullet, fired at her by a concealed German sniper.

-Upon going over to inspect the body he ripped open her blouse to satisfy himself that it was indeed a woman sniper he had shot and killed.
+Upon going over to inspect the body the sniper ripped open her blouse to satisfy himself that it was indeed a woman sniper he had shot and killed.
 It is believed that his observer/spotter then took the photo.

 Pavlichenko was equipped with a powerful M1891/30 Mosin-Nagant 7.62mm sniper rifle with a P.E four times magnification telescopic sight and conventional bullets...as far as can be ascertained.

-Below is pictured an 1891 Mosin-Nagant Model 30, bolt action rifle, similar to the one that Pavlichenko used.
+Below is pictured an actual 1891 Mosin-Nagant Model 30, bolt action rifle, very similar to the one that Pavlichenko used.

-The ability to stay still for hours and hours on end using natural cover with camouflage techniques along with the tenacity to move with great stealth are all part of the skills of being a successful sniper which Pavlichenko used to the greatest advantage.
+The ability to stay still for hours and hours on end using natural cover with camouflage techniques along with the tenacity to move with great stealth are all part of the skills of being a successful sniper.
+Skills which Pavlichenko used to her greatest advantage.

-During this time she had a battlefield promotion to the rank of Lieutenant and in May 1942 she was officially recognized by the Red Army as a hero of the Soviet Union after killing a further two hundred German soldiers.
+During this time she had a battlefield promotion to the rank of Lieutenant and in May 1942 she was officially recognized by the Red Army as a hero of the Soviet Union after killing a further 200 German soldiers.